damiurgent/PyTorch_armv71/README.md

 # PyTorch_armv7l
 PyTorch for armv7l architecture CPU only.
-Assembly is expected by November 7th.
+Assembly .whl is expected by November 7th.